In-person early voting ends on Saturday

-You have six more days to vote early for the 2020 elections.
+You have four more days to vote early for the 2020 elections.

 In-person voting continues through Saturday, but the deadline to request absentee ballots has passed.